CenterForOpenScience/ember-profile/README.md

-# Ember-profile
+# Ember Profile

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This repo is a rework of the OSF profile page in Ember.js

 ## Prerequisites